luminus-framework/luminus/resources/public/md/profiles.md

 ### HTTP Kit notes

-HTTP Kit is an embedded server that can be swapped in for Jetty.
+HTTP Kit is an embedded server that can be used as a drop in replacement for Jetty.
 Unlike Jetty, HTTP Kit is not supported via `lein-ring`.
 This means that you need to run it using:

 ```